top of page

 Software Engineer @Amazon

-Yaroslav Borodayenko
+Yaroslav Borodaienko

 A must-have for anyone who wants to delve into the ins and outs of a modern computer: how its CPU works, what memory is made of, and how the operating system manages processes.
 This knowledge will allow you to stand out both in technical interviews and during code reviews, providing useful advice.
 The course is well-structured and includes non-trivial homework assignments.
 The analysis of optimization cases in the Facebook and Twitter code bases is a particular pleasure.